Palestine Occupied Palestinian Territory | ![]() |

 q=199. |

-The best countries in the world at ensuring human rights, fostering equality and promoting tolerance, are Sweden, Denmark and Norway15.
+The best countries in the world at ensuring human rights, fostering equality and promoting tolerance, are Sweden, Denmark and Norway14.
 These countries are displaying the best traits that humanity has to offer.
-The worst countries are The Solomon Islands, Palestine and Somalia15.
+The worst countries are Somalia, N. Korea and Afghanistan14.

-The data sets used to calculate points for each country are statistics on commentary in Human Rights Watch reports, its nominal commitment to Human Rights, speed of uptake of HR treaties, supporting personal, civil & economic freedoms, supporting press freedom, eliminating modern slavery, opposing gender inequality, the year from which women could participate in democracy, its success in fighting anti-semitic prejudice, LGBT equality and freethought.
-The regions with the best average results per country are Scandinavia, Baltic States and Europe15, whereas the worst are Melanesia, Micronesia and Australasia15.
+21 datasets are used to calculate points for each country, including multiple decades of data on supporting press freedom, eliminating modern slavery, supporting personal, civil & economic freedoms, its average Freedom in the World rating, commentary in Human Rights Watch reports, its nominal commitment to Human Rights, speed of uptake of HR treaties, opposing gender inequality, the rate of gender bias (from 7 indicators), the year from which women could participate in democracy, its success in fighting anti-semitic prejudice, LGBT equality and freethought.
+The regions with the best average results per country are Scandinavia, Baltic States and Europe14, whereas the worst are Africa, The Middle East and Asia14.

 For more, see: